When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Experiments

 These findings highlight two key insights: (1) existing baselines cannot directly transfer to test LLMs with search, as they are weak at covering citation risks and even struggle with response risks when applied to commercial black-box models (2) \Name is especially effective in uncovering citation risks, a threat surface that has been largely overlooked but is essential for ensuring the reliability and safety of LLMs augmented with web search.
 This underscores the importance of developing specialized red-teaming methods targeting the retrieval–citation pipeline and demonstrates the unique contribution of our approach.

-\textbf{Effectiveness of generation strategy.} Table~\ref{tab:category_strategy} reports the average risk detection rates of adversarial search queries generated by three different strategies: Keyword injection, exaggeration, and role play, across five harmful content categories.
-Overall, these three strategies are all effective, while keyword injection achieves the highest risk detection rate, with particularly strong performance on harassment and sexual content.
+\textbf{Effectiveness of generation strategy.} Table~\ref{tab:category_strategy} reports the average risk detection rates of adversarial search queries generated by three different strategies across five harmful content categories.
+Overall, these three strategies are all effective, with keyword injection achieving the highest risk detection rate and robust performance in detecting harassment and sexual content.
 Across categories, sexual content shows the highest vulnerability (85.8\% on average).
 These findings provide a perspective on why \Name is effective in uncovering specialized risks in LLMs with web search, compared with traditional red-teaming for vanilla LLMs.
-Because our proposed generation strategies are highly aligned with the unique threat surface of LLMs augmented with web search, highlighting their pivotal role within the overall framework.
+Our proposed strategies are highly aligned with the unique threat surface of LLMs augmented with web search, highlighting their pivotal role within the overall framework.

-\textbf{Transferability.} The detailed risk detection rates of four victim models under \Name are presented in Figure~\ref{fig:RDR_victim_model_risk}.
-The high total risk across all victim models indicates the strong transferability of \Name across heterogeneous black-box LLMs with search.
-Citation risk overwhelmingly dominates, far surpassing response and combined risks, highlighting that our generated adversarial queries are particularly effective at uncovering vulnerabilities in the retrieval and citation process of LLMs with search.
-Gemini-series models exhibit a comparatively higher risk than the GPT-series models on average.
+\textbf{Transferability.} The high total risks across all victim models (Figure~\ref{fig:RDR_victim_model_risk}) indicate the strong transferability of \Name across heterogeneous black-box LLMs with search.
+Citation risks overwhelmingly dominate, far surpassing response and combined risks, highlighting that our generated adversarial queries are particularly effective at uncovering vulnerabilities in the retrieval and citation process of LLMs with search.
+Gemini-series models exhibit comparatively more risks than the GPT-series models on average.
 Even when the generated responses themselves are benign, the toxic content that may exist in the cited sources still threatens the model's safety, thereby undermining its reliability.
 In addition, we present the detailed risk detection rates across five harmful content categories on four victim models, which also validate the good transferability of \Name.
 Details are shown in Appendix~\ref{subsec:harmful_content_category}.
 These results underscore the urgent requirement for more comprehensive citation defense mechanisms to protect LLMs with web search than vanilla LLMs.